GreenBattery/pmacct-frontend/README.md

 # Firewall Interface Binary
 To interact with firewall rules, a binary needs to be created that has the necessary permissions to extract firewall configuration details.

+ You can typically setup a crontab by executing
+ `sudo crontab -e`

+The run at the 59th minute is important to make sure that the most recent stats are calculated before a new month.

 This binary is located in the bin directory as `fw.c`.
 You can compile it into the required binary with:
 `gcc -o fw fw.c`